Facility Power

-InfoBunker has one of the most robust power systems of any facility in the state and any data center in the Midwest.
-Our clients enjoy the greatest feature of a properly run data center – low energy costs.
-We take pride in maintaining a PUE of 1.38.
+InfoBunker has one of the most robust power systems of any colocation facility in the state of Iowa and any data center in the entire Midwest.
+Our clients enjoy the greatest feature of a properly run data center - low energy costs.
+We take pride in maintaining an average PUE of 1.28.
+The InfoBunker facility is rated up to 10MW of use by the local power company.

 Distribution

-Our Data Center & Collocation Facility is supplied by a dedicated substation that is ring fed via two other substations creating full redundancy on the unit.
-We use a full A + B system run throughout to supply physically diverse power runs to all floor UPS systems in both Rack and Room data center environments for maximum operability due to maintenance, failure or any other outage that may occur.
-All power is conditioned through our UPS systems before ever reaching a single piece of client equipment.
+Our data center is supplied by a dedicated substation that is ring-fed via two other substations creating full redundancy on the unit.
+InfoBunker uses a full A + B system run throughout to supply physically diverse power runs to all floor UPS systems in both rack and room data center environments for maximum operability in the event of maintenance, failure or any other outage that may occur.
+All power is conditioned through our UPS systems before ever reaching a single piece of client equipment housed within the data center.

 Generators

 The ability for a data center to operate 'off the grid' is essential.
-InfoBunker produces emergency power via three separate 750Kva turbine engine packages that operate as a facility owned co-generation plant.
+InfoBunker produces emergency power via three separate 750kW turbine engine packages that operate as a data center owned co-generation plant.
+This is the only data center owned and operated turbine power plant in the state of Iowa.

 InfoBunker utilizes computer-controlled turbines (rather than standard diesel reciprocating engines) due to their high reliability and low maintenance requirements.
 Turbines have a minimum of moving parts meaning each of these units can operate continuously up to 35,000 hours or 2,500 starts before overhaul.
 This is the equivalent to 4.5 years of continuous run time or 208 years of test starts.